 - How you stir affects the result.
 If you stir with a spatula, curdled bits (especially stray whites) are inevitable.
 If you stir (not beat!) with a whisk, the custard is less like to curdle.
 If you whisk vigorously, curdling is even less likely, but the curd will develop a foamy layer.
 If you use an electric beater, the mixture shouldn’t curdle or require straining, but the texture will be fluffy or mousse-like, rather than glassy.

 - Don’t worry if your warm curd seems a bit loose.
 It will thicken and set as it cools.

 - Most recipes advise you to cover the surface of the finished curd with plastic wrap before storing it.
-Do so if you wish, but in my experience, these custards never develop a skin.
+Do so if you wish, and while you’re at it, lightly butter the plastic so it doesn’t pull off too much curd when you discard it.
+However, in my experience, these custards never develop a skin.
 I simply spoon lemon curd into a storage tub and pop on the lid.

 - My curd keeps in the fridge for up to a week.
 And surprise – you can successfully freeze lemon curd.

 Playing With Lemon Curd

 - Slather curd between the layers of a cake.
 It does tend to soak into cake, so you may wish to spread a thin layer of protective icing over the cake before adding the curd.